markcarew2/sqlAzureProject/README.md

+See app.py for the API part of the project.

+See dataLoad.py for the data management part of the project.

 Data pulled from https://data.world/city-of-ny/gt6r-wh7c, cleaned using pandas, and uploaded to an Azure SQL Database.
 Data is about Business improvement districts in New York City.

-The API written in app.py has been deployed as an azure app connected to the relevant Azure SQL Database.
+The API written in app.py was deployed as an azure app connected to the relevant Azure SQL Database.
+My trial subscription to azure ended so the database and site don't exist anymore.

-The root of the API is running here: https://bidsqldata1.azurewebsites.net/
+The root of the API was running here: https://bidsqldata1.azurewebsites.net/

 Endpoints include:
 https://bidsqldata1.azurewebsites.net/CLEAN/TABLE/2016